nsahloum/order/README.md

 ### Story 3: Order items
 As a customer I want to order one or more items.
 - An `Order` contains one or more **item groups**
-- An `item group` contains a selected item (id), an amount, and a shipping date.
+- An `item group` contains a selected item (id), an stock, and a shipping date.
     - The shipping date should be calculated automatically:
         - When we have the item in stock, the shipping date is set to the next day (of the order)
         - Otherwise the shipping date should be set to next week (day of order + 7 days)